slack-go/slack/README.md

 calls, as well as the Real-Time Messaging protocol over websocket, in a fully managed way.

-This fork breaks many things `github.com/nlopes/slack`, and improves the RTM a lot.
+This fork breaks many things in `github.com/nlopes/slack`, and improves the RTM a lot.

 ## Installing